 Technique #4 Get creative.
 One of our longtime participants has taken word or subject matter requests that she then incorporates into a poem in exchange for pledges.
 (This approach is also likely to win you a big audience!)

 Technique #5 Raise funds online.
-Make use of social media either as a platform to simply ask a wider range of friends, or to set up a fundraising campaign on behalf of WP.
+Make use of social media either as a platform to simply ask a wider range of friends, or to set up a fundraising campaign.
 Woodland Pattern can accept donations directly through Facebook, and setting up a campaign is easy.

 Technique #6 If you’ve participated in the marathon before, ask past sponsors.
 If they supported you in the past, chances are they will support you now.